 However, give it a couple of days of poor sleep and the fatigue, lack of focus and forgetfulness will begin to be evident.
 It’ll be difficult to be patient with other people and you may get annoyed more easily too.

-Fortunately, there are things you can do to improve the situation.
+Fortunately, there are things you can do to improve the situation and ensure that none of these happen.

 A Safe Place to Rest is Important